 The Forum Club of Southwest Florida, Inc. (“Club”) originated in the summer of 1984, when a man named William Gentry wrote letters and visited some twenty-five business and professional leaders in Naples and Marco Island.
-Gentry was nearing retirement from his job as Marco Island Bureau Chief for the Naples Daily News and he thought a club that would present prominent and well informed speakers would be a good project for his retirement years.
+Gentry was nearing retirement from his job as Marco Island Bureau Chief for the Naples Daily News and he thought a club that would present prominent and well-informed speakers would be a good project for his retirement years.

-The initial officers were elected, including Leonard Llewellyn, President; Henry Watkins, President-Elect; Brenda Wilson, Vice President and the aforementioned Bill Gentry, Executive Director and Secretary.
+The initial officers were elected, including Leonard Llewellyn, President; Henry Watkins, President-Elect; Brenda Wilson, Vice President; and the aforementioned Bill Gentry, Executive Director and Secretary.

-The first formal program of the new Club took place on February 1, 1985, when a group of ninety-eight members and forty-five guests gathered in the Sunset Terrace Room of the Naples Beach Hotel to hear Charles T. Hollinshead, Director of Public Affairs at Kennedy Space Center, speak on "Our Future in Space.”
+The first formal program of the new Forum Club took place on February 1, 1985, when a group of ninety-eight members and forty-five guests gathered in the Sunset Terrace Room of the Naples Beach Hotel to hear Charles T. Hollinshead, Director of Public Affairs at the Kennedy Space Center, speak on "Our Future in Space.”

-Over the past thirty-six years, the Club has attracted many outstanding guests, including three Supreme Court Justices; Harry Blackmun, Byron White and Clarence Thomas.
+Over the past thirty-seven years, the Club has attracted many outstanding guests, including three Supreme Court Justices; Harry Blackmun, Byron White and Clarence Thomas.
 The Club also prides itself on identifying and presenting speakers before they become household names.
-A good example would be General Norman Schwarzkopf, who gave a program about the Middle East to the Club on February 2, 1990 - some six months before he took command of the Desert Storm operation in the Persian Gulf.
+A good example would be General Norman Schwarzkopf, who gave a program about the Middle East to the Forum Club on February 2, 1990 - some six months before he took command of the Desert Storm operation in the Persian Gulf.